cloudogu/confluence-temp-delete-job/docs/developing_en.md

 1. recursively delete files older than desired.
 1. recursively delete directories that are left empty.

 The two-phase approach has the advantage of deleting old directories that may contain new files.
 A complicating factor is that a file deletion updates the file stamp of a directory.
 Therefore the 1st phase is limited only to files.
-In the 2nd phase then exclusively empty directories are deleted, since on their timestamp no more reliance is anyway because of the file delete update.
+In the 2nd phase, only empty directories are deleted, since their timestamps can no longer be relied upon anyway due to the file delete update.

 Translated with www.DeepL.com/Translator (free version)